• Home

 PHOTO Noise Filter is an acoustically textured surface in the bore, visible on the right

-Full-length cork helps assure a good fit without wobble
+Full-length cork helps assure good fit, no wobble

 ============================